sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 ### Markdown

-A essential tool used in creating this book is [RMarkdown](https://rmarkdown.rstudio.com/) That is an R library that allows you to create scripts that mix the [Markdown](https://daringfireball.net/projects/markdown/) mark-up language and R, to create dynamic documents.
-RMarkdown script can be compiled, at which point, the Markdown notation is interpreted to create the output files, while the R code is executed and the output incorporated in the document.
+An essential tool used in creating this book is [RMarkdown](https://rmarkdown.rstudio.com/), an R library that allows you to create scripts that mix the [Markdown](https://daringfireball.net/projects/markdown/) mark-up language and R, to create dynamic documents.
+RMarkdown script can be compiled, at which point the Markdown notation is interpreted to create the output files, while the R code is executed and the output incorporated in the document.

-For instance the following markdown code
+For instance, the following markdown code

 ```mark
 [This is a link to the University of Leicester](http://le.ac.uk) and **this is in bold**.